HealthBioscienceIDEAS/Medical-Image-Registration-Short-Course/learners/setup.md

 ## Course material

 Start by downloading the course material [here](https://liveuclac-my.sharepoint.com/:u:/g/personal/rmapcdr_ucl_ac_uk/ETtoAQ1qXedMiU69mRdFXOIBcnKQ-nxMQ1c74gsPm7a6Sg?download=1).
-Unzip it and make a note of where you save it.
+We recommend saving it in your `Desktop` folder.
+Unzip it.

 In this folder, you will find: